m1rr0r/aejs/README.md

 ## Features

   * Parts of the EJS template can be build asyncroneous
-  * (comming soon) Master pages
+  * (comming soon) Support of `include` to implement master pages

 ## Example